01-edu/public/subjects/forum/README.md

 #### Docker

 For the forum project you must use Docker.
-You can see all about docker basics on the [ascii-art-web-dockerize](../ascii-art-web/dockerize/README.md) subject.
+You can read about docker basics in the [ascii-art-web-dockerize](../ascii-art-web/dockerize/README.md) subject.

 ### Instructions